 We are always getting questions from prospects wanting to talk to an actual person that is a field sales rep using an iPad to sell.
 Enter Mark Herb.
-Mark worked in field sales for a large multi-national corporation using FatStax for the past few years.
+Mark has worked as a field sales rep for a large multi-national corporation using FatStax for the past few years.
 He’s launched his own marketing consultancy recently, so we offered him the chance to tell his stories and experiences using FatStax in the field to sell products.
 Mark gave us so much great information, we decided to give him the soapbox and free reign for this unique blog series.
 We hope it will be a glimpse into a what sales rep really thinks when you hand him an iPad.

 Return of Mark Herb, former FatStax User

 Let’s review…I got an iPad…and the FatStax catalog locked and loaded with 1,000s of products.

 Will I look dumb fumbling around with customers?